dangarmat/dangarmat.github.io/_posts/2018-06-11-NHL-Goalies.md

 excerpt_separator: <!--more-->
 ---

-As a former goalie myself, watching the NHL playoffs, my curiosity grew towards who are these goalies who are so much better than me they beat me to being in the NHL?
+As a former goalie myself, watching the NHL playoffs, my curiosity grew towards: Who are these goalies who are so much better than me they beat me to being in the NHL?
 Who's a hero, and who's maybe not a keeper?

 What better way to understand how they shake out than clustering their regular season statistics?
 This is an opportunity to work with [tibbleColumns](https://github.com/nhemerson/tibbleColumns) by Hoyt Emerson, a new package that adds some intriguing functionality to dplyr, and [dendextend](https://cran.r-project.org/package=dendextend) by Tal Gallili, which adds options to hierarchical clustering diagrams.
 Best data found came from Rob Vollman at [http://www.hockeyabstract.com/testimonials](http://www.hockeyabstract.com/testimonials).